 What is the team approach and how does it work at the Guelph Community Health Centre?

-When you become a client of the Guelph CHC you will be assigned your own Primary Provider.
+When you become a client of the Guelph CHC you will be assigned a Primary Care Provider and become a client of the Guelph Community Health Centre.
 Your Provider may be a Nurse Practitioner or a Family Physician.
-Our reception staff will work to ensure you have consistent appointments with someone who knows your health history well.
-Nurse Practitioners and Family Doctors work in small teams so they can consult according to their expertise and cover for each other in the case of absences.
-A Registered Practical Nurse is also assigned to each of the small teams.
-You may receive care from another Primary Provider on your team if your assigned Provider is unavailable.
+Our reception staff will work to ensure you have appointments with someone who knows your health history well, however, you may receive care from a different Provider than the one to which you are assigned if you need a same day appointment or if your Provider is unavailable.

 Some of our clients receive health care at the Wyndham House Youth Clinic and the Welcome In Drop In.
 Clients served at these outreach locations will be seen by the Provider who is attending this Outreach service on that day.